Why Marriage Counseling Matters: Couples Therapy & Mental Health

 Finding a marriage counselor

 If you’re experiencing marital strain and believe you and your partner could benefit from counseling, you may consider finding one locally or taking your search online.
 You can speak with a counselor through an online platform like BetterHelp for individuals or ReGain for couples.
 Online couples therapy offers a way to attend marriage counseling from the comfort of home, or anywhere with a strong internet connection.
 This may be beneficial for couples with busy schedules, careers that require frequent travel, or long-distance relationships.
-It may also be ideal for couples that struggle to secure childcare for in-person appointments.
+It may also be ideal for couples who struggle to secure childcare for in-person appointments.
 Regardless of the concerns you might be facing in your marriage, a therapist can help you and your partner address them and come up with some productive next steps.

 The efficacy of online marriage counseling